Multiscale Data-driven Seismic Full-waveform Inversion with Field Data Study: Results

-In addition, we simulate transmission data with the predicted maps using WT and FWI tomograms as shown in the Figure~\ref{fig:gom_data}.
-For comparison, these data are filtered by a 10 Hz low-pass filter.
+In addition, we simulate transmission data with the predicted models using WT and FWI tomograms as shown in the Figure~\ref{fig:gom_data}.
+For comparison, these data are filtered by a 10~Hz low-pass filter.
 To better visualize the differences in data, we provide the traces in Figure~\ref{fig:gom_data_Wigg}.
-We observe that the data simulated from low-resolution InversionNet~(Figure~\ref{fig:gom_data_Wigg}(a)) is in consistent with the original data.
-The data from FWI~(Figure~\ref{fig:gom_data_Wigg}(b)) has a phase shift when comparing with the original data.
+We observe that the data simulated from Low-resolution InversionNet~(Figure~\ref{fig:gom_data_Wigg}(a)) is reasonably consistent with the original data.
+The data from FWI~(Figure~\ref{fig:gom_data_Wigg}(b)) has a phase shift when compared to the original data, due probably to cycle-skipping.
 For the data with WT~(Figure~\ref{fig:gom_data_Wigg}(c)), the waveform does not match the original data since WT only considers the first arrival traveltime.